 Malaysia is one of the most popular countries in Asia thanks to its range of amazing food and unique sites like the Petronas towers, Batu Caves, Malacca city, and much more.
-It is also the home to several people from other Asian countries like China and India.
+It is also home to several people from other Asian countries like China and India.
 With that said, the country is believed to be very welcoming to foreigners.
-The locals are open minded and are always looking for ways to ensure that everyone is respected and not discriminated.
+The locals are open-minded and are always looking for ways to ensure that everyone is respected and not discriminated.

 If you are traveling to the country for the first time, it is only right that you look for ways to demonstrate good behavior as well.
 To do this, one of the things you must consider is to use the Malay language in a polite way when interacting with the locals.
-Let’s find our how in the sections below!
+Let’s find out how in the sections below!

 Polite Malay Phrases

 While there are several phrases that one can use depending on the situation, what we covered below are those that can be used at all times.
 Let’s get started!

 |Thank you||terima kasih|